kjon-life/conjoint_analyses/CONTRIBUTING.md

 # CONTRIBUTING GUIDELINES

-Ultimately kjon-django is a side project.
-Sure, I am relentless, and it could turn into something special, but so far it's just four days of work to demonstrate a thing about django on fly.io.
+So `conjoint_analyses` is a side project.
+Sure, I am relentless, and it could turn into something special, but so far it's just two days of work to demonstrate a thing about statistics with Python.

 Contribution is necessary, welcome, respected, and appreciated, but there is no SLA.